rikalesi/Homework/week1/day3/activities/3-html-display-demo/3-html-display-demo.md

 .second-element {
   background-color: goldenrod;
 }
-/* Sets display of all elements with class selector to block */ .display-block {
+/* We use `display: block` to indicate a block element, which will occupy the whole width available */ .display-block {
   display: block;
 }
-/* Sets display of all elements with class selector to inline */ .display-inline {
+/* We use `display: inline` to indicate an inline element, which will only occupy the necessary width */ .display-inline {
   display: inline;
 }
-/* Sets display of all elements with class selector to inline */ .display-none {
+/* We use `display: none` to completely remove an image so that it does not appear on the page and no longer occupies space in the layout */
+.display-none {
   display: none;
 }